Prague Airport: An Outline of the Main Airport in Prague

 Prague International Airport is located northwest of the city of Prague.
 It lies nearby the village of Kněževes, in the Prague-Ruzyně region.
 Thus, downtown Prague is a 30-40-minute drive from PRG Airport.

-How far is Prague city centre from the airport?
+How far is Prague city center from the airport?

 Prague lies just 12km/7 miles from Prague International Airport.
 Nevertheless, a car ride from PRG Airport to downtown lasts 30-40 minutes under normal traffic conditions, as the traversed distance is 20km-30km/12.5-18.5 miles, depending on the chosen route.